 Finalist Best Fantasy Novel 2017 Aurealis Awards

-Cassie is a farmer’s daughter with a fortune teller gifts.
-She tries to use her psychic gift to help the people she loves and mostly fails.
+Cassie is a farmer’s daughter with fortune-teller gifts.
+She tries to use her psychic ability to help the people she loves and mostly fails.
 Her genius neighbour Athena offers her help, except Athena is a Greek goddess reincarnate.
-It might be Australia in the 1980s but the remaining Greek gods still think humans are their plaything.
-Reviews on Goodreads
+It might be Australia in the 1980s but the remaining Greek gods still think humans are their playthings.

 Buy at your favourite online bookstore